Chameria: Name

 In the Middle Ages this area was known as Vagenetia.

 Chameria was mostly used as a term for the region of modern Thesprotia, during the Ottoman rule.
 It is of uncertain etymology.
-It possibly derives from the ancient Greek name of the Thyamis river, called Cham (Çam) in Albanian, through the unattested Slavic *čamь or *čama rendering the older Slavic *tjama.
+It possibly derives from the ancient Greek name of the Thyamis river, called Cham (Çam) in Albanian, either through the unattested Slavic *čamь or *čama rendering the older Slavic *tjama, or a direct continuation from it.

 In European travel reports, the term appears for the first time at the beginning of the 19th century.
 The term was not used in Ottoman territorial administration before the 20th century.

 Geography and boundaries

 In modern times, the region of Chameria was reduced to the dialectological territory of the Chams, stretching between the mouth of the Acheron river in the south, the area of Butrint in the north, and the Pindus in the east.
 After the permanent demarcation of the Greco-Albanian border, only two small municipalities were left in southern Albania (Markat and Konispol), while the remainder was part of the Epirus periphery of Greece.